X3: Reunion: Stations

 Factories are stations which use resources to create one or many products.
 The needed resources and produced wares need to be transported by a ship.
 Traders in the universe must move wares between the factories to keep production going; if supply exceeds demand a factory will often stop producing goods.
 The player can build factories by buying them at a shipyard and loading them on board a large transport ship (TL class).
 The player factories can own their own ships to buy resources and sell products.
 There are many factory options to configure the trader ships behaviour and job.
 Player factories can also connect to each other to share resources and products.
 The factories are connected through tubes and the docking bay is moved to a central complex hub.

 Trading Stations are usually found in every established sector.
 They each have a list of wares which they buy and sell at a fixed price.
 Equipment docks are trading stations which are aimed at the distribution of ship upgrades and equipment.
 They trade in missiles, lasers, shields, software and upgrades.
 All types of ships can dock at an equipment dock.
 Wares in both stations gradually deplete over time, ensuring a steady demand for higher-tier goods.

 Shipyards sell ships and stations to the player.
 The player can sell and repair their ships at shipyards.

 Pirate bases are located around the X-universe.
 The player can buy and sell illegal goods in these stations.
 The player can also hire a hacker to change stations from hostile to friendly, allowing the player's ships to dock at stations they would not normally be able to trade with.

-There are a handful of special stations which do not produce any goods.
-These are used in the plot.
+There are a handful of special stations which do not produce any goods and are used in the plot.

 NPC Trading Ships

 Trading ships move wares from one station to another.
 The NPC traders can specialise in one or more classes of ware and provide factories with their resources.
-Unlike previous games in the X-Series, NPC traders are not owned by a single factory or station, but are instead all freelance traders, looking for the best trade runs between stations.
+Unlike previous games in the X series, NPC traders are not owned by a single factory or station, but are instead all freelance traders, looking for the best trade runs between stations.